 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?

 Arthroplasty or Knee Replacement is a surgical procedure involving the exchange of a damaged and weakened knee joint with an artificial one.
 It is commonly performed for different types of arthritic knee diseases such as osteoarthritis, rheumatoid arthritis, and psoriatic arthritis mostly brought on with old age.
 Other causes can be accidents which lead to meniscal tears, joint dislocation, ligament tears, and cartilage damage.
 Osteoarthritis is the most common cause of knee replacement.
 Genu Valgus and Genu Varus can also be treated by the surgery.
 Arthroplasty can either be partial (Partial Knee Replacement [PKR]) or complete (Total Knee Replacement [TKR]) depending upon the degree of damage.

 6 weeks are required for complete recovery, however, it may take 3 months for inflammation and pain to subside and the knee continues to repair up to 2 years after the surgery.
 During the first 6 weeks, you cannot walk properly and experience pain and inflammation, therefore, walking aids such as walkers, crutches, walking sticks, etc. will be required.
-You can start walking after 12 to 24 hours of surgery with the help of your medical assistant.
-You can continue to drive 4 to 6 weeks after being operated upon.
+You can start walking again 12 to 24 hours of surgery with the help of your medical assistant.
+You can drive again 4 to 6 weeks after the operation.
 The replaced knee can work for 15 years after which metallic parts wear out and start causing problems.

 following points should be kept in mind for the aftercare of a knee transplant patient: